UN Framework Convention on Climate Change, UNFCCC

 The United Nations Framework Convention on Climate Change, UNFCCC, is an international treaty created at the Earth Summit in Rio in 1992 to tackle the growing problem of global warming and related harmful changes in the climate, such as more frequent droughts, hurricanes and rising sea levels.

-Indigenous rights issues cut across almost all areas of negotiation but have been highlighted most significantly within the negotiations on forest conservation, known as REDD+, Reduced Emissions from Deforestation and Forest Degradation, one of the mitigation measures negotiated under the AWG-LCA.
+Indigenous rights issues cut across almost all areas of negotiation but have been highlighted most significantly within the negotiations on forest conservation, known as REDD+, Reduced Emissions from Deforestation and Forest Degradation, one of the mitigation measures.

-Indigenous peoples have been engaged in the UNFCCC process since the year 2000.
-Indigenous peoples’ NGOs can apply for observer status under the convention, and those that are accepted can nominate participants to the sessions of the different bodies under the convention.
+Indigenous peoples is a recognized constituency with observer status to the UN Framework Convention on Climate Change.
+This means that indigenous peoples’ NGOs can apply for observer status under the convention, and those that are accepted can nominate participants to the sessions of the different bodies under the convention.

-The International Indigenous Peoples’ Forum on Climate Change, IIPFCC, is the joint indigenous caucus in the UNFCCC process, a body that is open to those indigenous activists that wish to engage in the negotiations at any given time.
+The International Indigenous Peoples’ Forum on Climate Change (IIPFCC) is the joint indigenous peoples' caucus in the UNFCCC process.
+It coordinate indigenous peoples' efforts and activities related to the UNFCCC process.
+The Forum is open to those indigenous activists that wish to engage in the negotiations at any given time.

 The Kyoto Protocol